Analysis | Showcase of attrition: Picking the 2022 NBA All-Star Game starters

 Frontcourt: Kevin Durant (Brooklyn Nets), Giannis Antetokounmpo (Milwaukee Bucks) and Joel Embiid (Philadelphia 76ers)

-While Durant (29.3 points per game, 7.4 rebounds per game, 5.8 assists per game) might be unable to play in the All-Star Game for the third straight year due to injury, he has easily earned a selection as the NBA’s leading scorer and the reliable engine of the otherwise wobbly Nets.
+While Durant (29.3 points per game, 7.4 rebounds per game, 5.8 assists per game) might be unable to play in the All-Star Game for the third straight year because of injury, he has easily earned a selection as the NBA’s leading scorer and the reliable engine of the otherwise wobbly Nets.
 Even if the 33-year-old forward is sidelined through the break, he has logged 1,313 minutes, already exceeding his total for last season, when he dealt with health protocol absences and a hamstring injury.
-The only drama here is whether Durant, who has pulled in more than 5.4 million fan votes, can hold off Antetokounmpo (5.1 million) to serve as East captain for the second straight season.
+The only drama is whether Durant, who has pulled in more than 5.4 million fan votes, can hold off Antetokounmpo (5.1 million) to serve as the East captain for the second straight season.

-Speaking of Antetokounmpo, he’s quietly worked himself into a strong position to claim his third MVP award.
+Speaking of Antetokounmpo, he has quietly worked himself into a strong position to claim his third MVP award.
 The Bucks’ title defense has been shakier than expected, but Milwaukee’s centerpiece has continued to deliver huge numbers (28.6 PPG, 11.3 RPG, 6 APG) and elite impact on both sides of the ball.
 With Durant fading from the MVP mix, Antetokounmpo is starting to look like Stephen Curry’s top competition.
-In his prime at 27, it’s hard to bet against Antetokounmpo being the last man standing during this season.
+It’s hard to bet against Antetokounmpo, in his prime at 27, being the last man standing this season.

 The ever-imposing Embiid has moved past a bout with covid-19 to separate himself from a fairly weak crop of frontcourt candidates that includes Miami’s Jimmy Butler (too injured), Boston’s Jayson Tatum (too inefficient) and Cleveland’s Jarrett Allen (too limited as a scorer).
-Simmons’ season-long holdout has kneecapped Philadelphia’s title hopes, but it has had little impact on Embiid, whose gaudy production (28.7 PPG, 10.7 RPG, 4.3 APG) is virtually identical to last season and has kept Philadelphia’s head above water.
+Simmons’s season-long holdout has kneecapped Philadelphia’s title hopes, but it has had little impact on Embiid, whose gaudy production (28.7 PPG, 10.7 RPG, 4.3 APG) is virtually identical to last season’s and has kept Philadelphia’s head above water.

 Backcourt: DeMar DeRozan (Chicago Bulls) and James Harden (Brooklyn Nets)

-DeRozan’s inclusion in the backcourt category has rankled many observers, who correctly point out that he typically plays forward in small ball alignments.
+DeRozan’s inclusion in the backcourt category has rankled many observers, who correctly point out that he typically plays forward in small-ball alignments.
 Positional semantics aside, DeRozan (26.3 PPG, 5 RPG, 4.8 APG) has emerged as a worthy starter by leading the Bulls from the 2021 lottery to the East’s top tier.
-Despite a seemingly endless series of health and safety protocol absences and injuries to key teammates, DeRozan’s midrange sniping and crafty ability to get to the free throw line has helped Chicago’s offensive efficiency jump from 21st last year to seventh this year.
+Despite Chicago’s seemingly endless coronavirus absences and injuries, DeRozan’s midrange sniping and crafty ability to get to the free throw line have helped the Bulls’ offensive efficiency jump from 21st last year to seventh this year.

 The final backcourt spot represents the East’s only real debate and features three candidates: Harden, Chicago’s Zach LaVine and Atlanta’s Trae Young.
 Of the three scoring-minded players, Harden (22.7 PPG, 8 RPG, 10.1 APG) still possesses the most complete and sophisticated offensive game.
-His impact and shooting numbers have slipped compared to the last five years, but a “B-minus” campaign from Harden is sufficient given that LaVine is coping with a knee injury and Young’s Hawks are in 12th place in the East.
+His impact and shooting numbers have slipped compared with the past five years, but a B-minus campaign from Harden is sufficient given that LaVine is coping with a knee injury and Young’s Hawks are in 12th place in the East.

 Western Conference